Billie Holiday: Illness and death

+Health complications which resulted from her years of drug and alcohol abuse would ultimately lead to Holiday's death.
 By early 1959, Holiday was diagnosed with cirrhosis.
 Although she had initially stopped drinking on her doctor's orders, it was not long before Holiday relapsed.
 By May 1959, she had lost 20 lb.
 Holiday's manager Joe Glaser, jazz critic Leonard Feather, photojournalist Allan Morrison, and the singer's own friends all tried in vain to persuade her to go to a hospital.
 On May 31, 1959, Holiday was finally taken to Metropolitan Hospital in New York for treatment of both liver and heart disease.
 While in the hospital, special agents of the Federal Bureau of Narcotics (FBN) came to her hospital room and placed her under house arrest, handcuffing her to the bed, for narcotics possession.
 On July 15, Holiday received last rites.
-Two days later, she died at age 44 at 3:10 a.m., of pulmonary edema and heart failure caused by cirrhosis.
+Two days later, she died at age 44, at 3:10 a.m., of pulmonary edema and heart failure caused by cirrhosis.

-In her final years, Holiday had been progressively swindled out of her earnings by McKay and she died with $0.70 in the bank ($7.40 in 2023).
+In her final years, Holiday had been progressively swindled out of her earnings by McKay and she died with $0.70 in the bank.
 The story of her burial plot and how it was managed by her estranged husband was documented on NPR in 2012.
 Her funeral was held on July 21, 1959, at the Church of St. Paul the Apostle in Manhattan.
 She was buried at Saint Raymond's Cemetery in the Bronx.
 Michael P. Grace ll, a songwriter and theater producer based in Manhattan, paid for the funeral.

 Gilbert Millstein of The New York Times, who was the announcer at Holiday's 1956 Carnegie Hall concerts and wrote parts of the sleeve notes for the album The Essential Billie Holiday, described her death in these sleeve notes, dated 1961: